hariharansr2004/Java-Cheat-Sheet/README.md

 <br>

 ## 4. JIT (Just-In-Time Compiler)
-Just-In-Time Compiler is a part of the **JVM** that enhances the performance of Java applications by **compiling bytecodes to native machine code at runtime**.
+Just-In-Time Compiler is a part of the **JVM** that optimizes the performance of Java applications by **compiling bytecodes to native machine code at runtime**.

 <br>

 ## ClassLoader
-Find and Loads Java Classes!
+A class loader is an object that is responsible for loading classes.
+It Finds and Loads Java Classes!
+- Class loaders are part of the Java Runtime Environment.
+- When the JVM requests a class, the class loader tries to locate the class and load the class definition into the runtime using the fully qualified class name

 Three Types
 - System Class Loader - Loads all application classes from CLASSPATH